-Ready for a Caribbean vacation?
-These are some of our favorite all-inclusive resorts that offer easy trips for family vacations, romantic getaways and last-minute fun.
+Ready for an all-inclusive Caribbean vacation?
+These are some of the best all-inclusive resorts in the Caribbean that offer easy trips for family vacations, romantic getaways and last-minute fun.

-Couples Tower Isle, located in the north-coast town of Ocho Rios, is a couples-only all-inclusive resort that boasts six restaurants, 20 new rooms, and a new pool and spa, plus a private island for sunning in the buff.
+Couples Tower Isle, located in the north-coast town of Ocho Rios, is a couples-only, all-inclusive resort that boasts six restaurants, 20 new rooms and a new pool and spa, plus a private island for sunning in the buff.
 The area is meant for visitors, as there’s a cruise-ship harbor and a variety of other hotels in the area, too.

-Jumby Bay Island is a luxury all-inclusive resort that is accessible only by boat.
-This legendary 40-room, 16-villa resort presides over a 300-acre island two miles off the Antiguan coast.
-Fresh from a multimillion-dollar renovation, it boasts a new spa, restaurant, beachfront suites and oceanfront infinity pool.
+Jumby Bay Island is a luxury, all-inclusive resort that is accessible only by boat.
+This legendary, 40-room, 16-villa resort presides over a 300-acre island just two miles off the Antiguan coast.
+Fresh from a multimillion-dollar renovation, the resort boasts a new spa, a new restaurant, beachfront suites and a new oceanfront infinity pool.

-Grand Velas is a 493-suite property comprising of three discrete resorts, an adults-only oasis with sleek ocean-facing suites, a two-story spa, plus all the amenities one would wish for at an all-inclusive luxury resort.
+Grand Velas is a 493-suite property comprising of three discrete resorts, an adults-only oasis with sleek, ocean-facing suites, a two-story spa and all the amenities one could wish for at an all-inclusive, luxury resort.

-Riu Hotels and Resorts, Mexico, Jamaica, Dominican Republic
+Riu Hotels and Resorts – Mexico, Dominican Republic, Jamaica, Aruba, Bahamas

-Inspired by traditional haciendas, Valentin Imperial Maya, Mexico is an all-inclusive 540-suite adults-only located on Playa del Secreto.
-The resort offers nine restaurants, a spa and, in premium room categories, complimentary massages.
+Inspired by traditional haciendas, Valentin Imperial Maya – Mexico is an all-inclusive, 540-suite, adults-only resort located on Playa del Secreto.
+The resort offers nine restaurants, a spa and, in premium-room categories, complimentary massages.
 Private check-in, free Internet and 24-hour room service are additional conveniences.

 The living is luxe on Fowl Cay Resort, an all-inclusive, 50-acre private Exuma outpost, which accommodates just 30 deep-pocketed guests in six one- to three-bedroom villas, each with a butler, its own golf cart and a motorboat.